-- (a) whether the probability distribution forecast reflects the risk profile of the undertaking; - (b) as a necessary but not sufficient condition, the current progress in actuarial science and the generally accepted market practice; - (c) with respect to the level of probability distribution forecast richness, any measures that the insurance or reinsurance undertaking puts in place to ensure compliance with internal model tests and each of the standards set out in Articles 120 to 126 of Solvency II; - (d) for a particular risk under consideration, the way in which the techniques chosen and the probability distribution forecast obtained by the insurance or reinsurance undertaking interact with other risks in the scope of the internal model as regards the level of richness of the probability distribution forecast; and - (e) the nature, scale and complexity of the risk under consideration. - 3.183.The richness of the probability distribution forecast may be affected for mainly two reasons.
+- (a) the risk profile of the undertaking and to what extent it is reflected by the probability distribution forecast; - (b) the current progress in actuarial science and the generally accepted market practice; - (c) with respect to the level of probability distribution forecast richness, any measures that the insurance or reinsurance undertaking puts in place to ensure compliance with internal model tests and each of the standards set out in Articles 120 to 126 of Solvency II; - (d) for a particular risk under consideration, the way in which the techniques chosen and the probability distribution forecast obtained by the insurance or reinsurance undertaking interact with other risks in the scope of the internal model as regards the level of richness of the probability distribution forecast; and - (e) the nature, scale and complexity of the risk under consideration as set out in Article 29(3) of Solvency II.

+5.187.
+The richness of the probability distribution forecast may be affected for mainly two reasons.
 In general, undertakings do not have full knowledge of every aspect of their risk profile.
 Often, relevant information or data as e.g. loss experience is scarcely available.
 Furthermore, there are limitations in the actuarial and statistical techniques available for calculation of the probability distribution forecast.
-The techniques may not be capable to process the undertaking's knowledge of the risk profile. - 3.184.In the case of such limitations internal modelling may result into a comparatively low richness probability distribution forecast.
+The techniques may not be capable to process the undertaking's knowledge of the risk profile.

+- 5.188.In the case of such limitations internal modelling may result into a comparatively low richness probability distribution forecast.
 If the internal model, for example, is not able to process a large number of different events, it is typically restricted to a selection of events and generates key points corresponding to some quantiles of a potential full distribution forecast.
-Then most often, these quantiles are exactly those required for internal and external use. - 3.185.National competent authorities form a view on how the undertaking assesses the materiality of limitations in the knowledge of their risk profile and the capability of techniques chosen to calculate the probability distribution forecast.
-In doing so, national competent authorities form a view on how the undertaking considers particularly the implications on the probability distribution forecast in terms of its richness (as pointed out in the explanatory text of Guideline 28).

-- 3.186.It is an important but difficult task for national competent authorities to form a view on the adequacy of the internal model according to the richness of the resulting probability distribution forecast.
+Then most often, these quantiles are exactly those required for internal and external use. - 5.189.
+National competent authorities form a view on how the undertaking assesses the materiality of limitations in the knowledge of their risk profile and the capability of techniques chosen to calculate the probability distribution forecast.
+In doing so, national competent authorities form a view on how the undertaking considers particularly the implications for the probability distribution forecast in terms of its richness (as pointed out in the explanatory text of Guideline 27). - 5.190.
+It is an important but difficult task for national competent authorities to form a view on the adequacy of the internal model according to the richness of the resulting probability distribution forecast.
 Is the basic knowledge of the risk profile sufficient?
 Is the event set processed exhaustive enough?
-Does the probability distribution forecast provide information rich enough for its use in risk management and decisionmaking?
-These questions are not at all easy to answer. - 3.187.Of course, the answer must be given on a case-by-case basis.
+Does the probability distribution forecast provide information rich enough for its use in risk management and decision-making?
+These questions are not at all easy to answer. - 5.191.Of course, the answer must be given on a case-by-case basis.
 However, there are limitations in modelling that are quite common to certain risk categories or insurance markets, and therefore encountered by national competent authorities again and again in the course of their review work.
-This together with strong communication among national competent authorities facilitates harmonised supervisory decision-taking. - 3.188.In their assessment national competent authorities take into account: - Current progress in actuarial science and the generally accepted market practice; - Measures taken to ensure compliance with internal model tests and standards; - The interaction with other risks within the overall model scope; and - The proportionality principle.
+This together with strong communication among national competent authorities facilitates harmonised supervisory decision-taking. - 5.192.
+In their assessment national competent authorities take into account: - Current progress in actuarial science and the generally accepted market practice; - Measures taken to ensure compliance with internal model tests and standards; - The interaction with other risks within the overall model scope; and - The proportionality principle.